Data-Visualization-Intro/3-D3-line-chart/readme.md

 Hover over the <svg> element and the browser will highlight the corresponding DOM element on the webpage and show the element's size: 300px by 150px - the default size for SVG elements in Google Chrome.

-SVG elements don't scale the way most DOM elements do — there are many rules that will be unfamiliar to experienced web developers.

 D3 selection objects have an `.attr()` method that will add or replace an attribute on the selected DOM element.
 The first argument is the attribute name and the second argument is the value.

 ```js